-Each year, the Institute of Public Administration of Canada (IPAC) and the Canadian Association of Programs in Public Administration (CAPPA) present the National Annual Public Administration Case Competition.
-The MPPAL Program has participated for the past few years.
+Each year, the Canadian Association of Programs in Public Administration (CAPPA) and the Institute of Public Administration of Canada (IPAC) present the National Annual Public Administration Case Competition.
+The MPPAL Program has participated for the past several years.
 The competition uses a case study approach, allowing students to analyze and respond to the public policy challenges of the day.
-Each team is made up of 3-4 students and a coach.
-The teams are then provided with a case and are required to provide policy solutions to a panel of prestigious judges chosen by IPAC and CAPPA.
-In the past, the competition has attracted teams from universities all across Canada.
+Each team is made up of 4-5 students and a coach.
+The teams are then provided with a case and are required to provide policy solutions to a panel of prestigious judges chosen by CAPPA and IPAC.
+The competition has attracted teams from universities all across Canada.

 Carleton University hosted the eighth annual case competition in Ottawa, 22-23 February, 2019.
 It attracted a strong field of twelve teams from graduate programs across Canada.
 The 2019 MPPAL students finished in the top-half of the draw, receiving numerous accolades for their textured strategy, design features, and human narrative.

 The teams examined prospective challenges to intergovernmental Canada associated with ongoing refugee displacement in Yemen.
 The case was entitled Doing Good, or Doing Smart?
 A Strategic Response to a Global Crisis.
 A blue-ribbon panel judged teams from Simon Fraser, Glendon, and Toronto to be the 2019 medalists.

 True to its social justice roots, Team York framed the way forward as a win-win-win for Yemeni refugees, the international community, and the Canadian economy.
 It recommended a principled path to good governance through commitment, capacity, and collaboration.
 The Team advised federal ministers on holistic outcomes and risk mitigation for Canada, as well as on workable implementation strategies for Ontario.